 What Are IoT Products?

-IoT products are everyday objects embedded with sensors, software, and connectivity devices to enable them to connect to the internet and exchange data.
+These products bridge the physical and digital worlds, enabling real-time monitoring, automation, and smarter decision-making.
 These smart devices go beyond remote control — they can collect and analyze data, learn from their environment, and even interact with other devices to perform automated tasks.

 IoT devices come in many forms, but they often have some or all of the following elements: